RishabhPariharGit/React-Project/README.md

 - Checked the Api with the help of Thunder client
 - Uploaded multiple products into the database.
 - fetched all the products with the help of fetch API
 - Completed the todays changes

+Date 23-apr-24
+- started working on the project.
+- Started designing the Admin Panel of the website.
+-